khopkins218/TitaniumCachedImageView/README.md

 # Questions?
 ------------
-If you have any questions, please feel free to ask on my[blog](http://kevin.h-pk-ns.com/blog).
+If you have any questions, please feel free to ask on my [blog](http://kevin.h-pk-ns.com/) or via the contact information found there.

 # Usage: